- How can you sell these urns at such a discount over funeral home prices?

 Stardust Memorials is a family-owned company based in Traverse City, Michigan.
 It was founded in 2010.
 In 2015, Stardust Memorials was named a Michigan Top 50 Companies to Watch.
 In 2016, Stardust Memorials was selected by INC magazine as one of the INC 500 -- a list of the top 500 fastest-growing private companies in the United States.
 And we have an A+ rating from the Better Business Bureau.

 Our goal is to keep our customers satisfied by providing them with funeral home quality urns at more than half-off of funeral home pricing, a greater selection of beautiful urns, and engraving options to personalize each cremation urn.
 More importantly, we can be reached via phone and email if you have any questions, and we put extra effort into correcting any problems and truly assisting customers in any way we can.
 Our toll-free phone number is (888) 872-0228.
-Our caring staff is available from 8 AM to 7 PM Eastern Standard Time during the workweek, 9 AM to 4 PM Eastern Standard Time on Saturday, and closed on Sunday.
-You are welcome to send us a message at [email protected], and we'll get right back to you. (back to top)
+Our caring staff is available from 8 AM to 5 PM Eastern Standard Time during the workweek.
+You are welcome to send us a message at email@example.com, and we'll get right back to you. (back to top)